- Judith Sijstermans

 2014 Winner of the Departmental Citation, given yearly to the student with most outstanding achievement in political science at UC Berkeley

 - “Scottish Parliament election preview: the last beats of a Labour ‘heartland’ in Central Scotland?” on Democratic Audit Scotland, 25 April 2016.

 - “Problematising the SNP’s EU Status Quo” on the University of Edinburgh’s European Futures blog, 16 February 2016.

 Relevant Work Experience

-2016-Present: Programme assistant to the MSc in International and European Politics
+2016-Present: Programme Assistant to the MSc in International and European Politics

 2016-Present: Tutor on courses such as 'Politics in A Changing World' and 'Comparative Politics in a Globalized World.'

-2015-Present: Parliamentary Assistant at the Scottish Parliament
+2015-Present: Parliamentary Researcher at the Scottish Parliament

 2015: Research Intern to the Chief Executive of Stirling Council

 2014: Impact Case Study Writer at Edinburgh Research and Innovation